-In 2012, Mrs H says she was introduced through her husband to a representative of an overseas incorporated unregulated pensions advisory company, Caledonian International Associates ('Caledonian').
-After a meeting with two Caledonian representatives at her home in the UK, and being told that the SIPP would provide better benefits and value than her armed forces pension scheme, Mrs H transferred her pension to an Options SIPP.
+In mid to late 2012, Mrs H was referred by a relative to a representative of an overseas incorporated unregulated pensions advisory company, Caledonian International Associates.
+The representative made promises of providing a higher return on her pension than Mrs H's current scheme.
+As a result, Mrs H transferred her armed forces pension to an Options SIPP.